We are working to strengthen corporate governance in order to achieve sustainable growth and increase corporate value.

 - Fixed compensation is set according to position.

-- Performance-based compensation is calculated by multiplying profit attributable to owners of parent company shares for the fiscal year under review by 1% (up to 400 million yen) and a coefficient according to position.
+- Performance-based compensation is calculated by multiplying profit attributable to owners of parent company shares for the fiscal year under review by 1% (up to ¥400 million) and a coefficient according to position.

 - Share-based compensation is calculated according to position and issued yearly in the form of share options with restrictions on transfer.
 In principle, the restrictions on transfer are rescinded on the day the director retires.